Hwesta/photos-album-scraper/README.md

 ## Installation

 I wrote this for myself, so the installation assumes you have a Python development environment.
-Only tested on Python 3.10
+Only tested on latest Python 3.

 1. Checkout repo
 1. `pipenv install`